John E Hopcroft

 In 1986 he was awarded the A. M. Turing Award for his research contributions.
 In 1992, he was appointed by President George H.W.
 Bush to the National Science Board, which oversees the National Science Foundation, and served through May 1998.
 He received the IEEE Harry Goode Memorial Award in 2005, the Computing Research Association's Distinguished Service Award in 2007, the ACM Karl V. Karlstrom Outstanding Educator Award in 2009, and the IEEE von Neumann Medal in 2010.

 He has honorary degrees from Seattle University, the National College of Ireland, the University of Sydney, St Petersburg State University and HKUST.
 He is an honorary professor at the Beijing Institute of Technology, Yunnan University, and Shanghai Jiao Tong University.
-He serves on the Packard Foundation's Science Advisory Board, Microsoft Technical Advisory Board for Research Asia and the advisory boards of IIIT Delhi and Seattle University's College of Engineering and an Einstein professor of the Chinese Academy of Sciences.
+He serves on the Packard Foundation's Science Advisory Board, Microsoft Technical Advisory Board for Research Asia and the advisory boards of IIIT Delhi and Seattle University's College of Engineering and is an Einstein professor of the Chinese Academy of Sciences.

 Selected Awards and Honors